mauro3/CORDS/Workshop-Reproducible-Research/tasks/tasks.md

 ### License file

 - Pick a license suitable for your project (probably dictated by standards of the used programming language)
-- add the LICENSE file (grab it from https://opensource.org/licenses)
+- add the LICENSE file (grab it from https://opensource.org/licenses), add it to the top of your repo
 - commit and push

 Example for the MIT license: